-- Four fulltime State Water Board staff, with two devoted to outreach and workgroup coordination and two devoted to directly assisting in developing software for portals and integrating them into an overall data management system - \$50,000 per year per workgroup for direct support of ongoing workgroup efforts at monitoring coordination, development of improved assessment tools, and implementation of enhanced data management capabilities - \$10 million over ten years for information technology infrastructure
+- Four fulltime State Water Board staff for the first four years of the program, with two devoted to outreach and workgroup coordination and two devoted to directly assisting in developing software for portals and integrating them into an overall data management system; a fifth staff person to be added in Year 5 to assist with workgroup coordination - \$50,000 per year per workgroup for direct support of ongoing workgroup efforts at monitoring coordination, development of improved assessment tools, and implementation of enhanced data management capabilities - \$10 million over ten years for information technology infrastructure

 The second main funding element is related to efforts of the theme-based workgroups.
-Their number (approximately 30, depending on whether some subthemes are combined or treated separately), diversity, and differing degrees of development make it difficult to accurately estimate the cost for accomplishing the Monitoring Council's strategic goals for each theme and subtheme.
+Their number (up to 30, organized into the five main categories shown in Figure 5), diversity, and differing degrees of development make it difficult to accurately estimate the cost for accomplishing the Monitoring Council's strategic goals for each theme and subtheme.
 However, the Monitoring Council does have recent experience with two examples that bracket the likely range of effort involved in establishing portals and ensuring that monitoring and assessment programs meet the performance measures described in Section 2.2.2.
-Developing the Safe to Swim portal for ocean beaches required a relatively low level of effort that involved building the portal itself, linking to existing datasets and assessment tools, and completing some minor reprogramming of data paths.
-The cost for this effort amounted to approximately \$50,000, divided roughly 1/3 and 2/3, respectively, between portal conceptualization and GIS/web development.
+Developing the Safe to Swim portal for ocean beaches required a relatively low level of effort by the Monitoring Council that involved building the portal itself, linking to existing datasets and assessment tools, and completing some minor reprogramming of data paths.
+The cost for this initial effort amounted to approximately \$50,000divided roughly 1/3 and 2/3, respectively, between portal conceptualization and GIS/web development.
 As explained in section 1.1 above, the Safe to Swim portal development effort highlighted the need for an improved data management system to allow data to flow more easily among those conducting the monitoring, state and federal regulatory agencies, and the portal.
-The new system will provide more real-time information access via the portal and is projected to cost an additional \$40,000 to develop.
+The new system will provide more real-time information access via the portal and is projected to cost an additional \$50,000 to develop.
 While incorporating data from inland swimming sites and improving data management and assessment tools will require additional effort, the \$90,000 expended to date is probably representative of the level of effort needed to create a portal for a theme or subtheme with an existing statewide data management infrastructure and functioning assessment tools.